ridaamjed/MultiFunction_APP_Final_Project_Software_Carpentry/README.md

 Project Members - Rida Amjed

-App2 - The main program - run this
+app2.py - The main program - run this

-The utils - Have the code for the Calculator, Unit Converter, Notepad.
+Requirements - The utils - Have the code for the Calculator, Unit Converter, Notepad.

 The standalone app has been packaged into the zip file and needs to be downloaded and extracted to run.